charmed-kubernetes/kubernetes-docs/README.md

 ## Testing docs

-If you have cloned this repo and wish to build it locally to test changes, the easiest way is to have docker (and docker-compose) installed and run:
+If you have cloned this repo and wish to build it locally to test changes, the easiest way is to use ruby/jekyll

-      docker-compose build --no-cache && docker-compose up
+      bundle exec jekyll serve